gireeshcse/gireeshcse.github.io/blog/cs/dataengineering.md

     - Provides access to a variety of data analytics tools, compliance features and even artificial intelligence and machine learning applications.

 * Google BigQuery
+    - Fully-managed, serverless data warehouse that enables scalable analysis over petabytes of data
+    - Platform as a service that supports querying using ANSI SQL.
+    - It has built-in machine learning capabilities.

 #### Extraction